-Apart from the relevant activity data updates for 2021 all main aspects of the inventory remain consistent with 2020 inventory.
+Apart from the relevant activity data updates for 2022 all main aspects of the inventory remain consistent with 2021 inventory.
 In the 2019 inventory, emission estimates were improved based on recent work for the UK's Rail Safety Standards Board (RSSB) to develop new emission factors that better reflect actual operation of the diesel engine) and account for the non-linear relationships between engine power output and emissions of pollutants (RSSB 2019).

-For Great Britain, vehicle kilometre data for intercity and regional trains has been obtained from REM for 2009 to 2011, 2014 and 2018 and then estimated for other years from ORR's National Rail Trends Yearbook (NRTY) and data portal (ORR, 2022).
-Adjustments to the diesel vehicle kilometres for 2019, 2020, and 2021 were made to account for the introduction of new bi-mode passenger trains.
-Train kilometre data for diesel freight train movements in 2019 is available and this has been scaled forward to 2021 and back to 2005 using the trend in net tonne km from ORR's NRTY and data portal.
+For Great Britain, vehicle kilometre data for intercity and regional trains has been obtained from REM for 2009 to 2011, 2014 and 2018 and then estimated for other years from ORR's National Rail Trends Yearbook (NRTY) and data portal (ORR, 2023).
+Adjustments to the diesel vehicle kilometres for 2019, 2020, 2021 and 2022 were made to account for the introduction of new bi-mode passenger trains.
+Train kilometre data for diesel freight train movements in 2019 is available and this has been scaled forward to 2022 and back to 2005 using the trend in net tonne km from ORR's NRTY and data portal.
 Train kilometre data for freight trains is also available for 2004 and, similarly, data is scaled back to the start of the time series using information on the trend in net tonne km of freight moved.

 Gas oil consumption by passenger and freight trains is obtained from the 2011 NRTY for the period 2005-2009 and from ORR's data portal for the years 2011-2021.
-No data is available for the years 1970-2004 and 2010.
+No data is available for the years 1970-2004 and 2010, and 2022 data had not yet been released at time of compilation.
 Therefore, fuel consumption for these years was estimated based on the trend in train kilometres.